Codeck

 Markdown decks with live Codex built in

-Create teaching decks from plain Markdown, run Codex prompts directly on slides, and present the whole workflow from one native Mac app.
+Create Markdown teaching decks, run Codex prompts on slides, ask the Deck Assistant for edits, and present from one native Mac app.

 .mdeck